 Nuggets knock off Suns for 7th straight win

-Jamal Murray had 28 points and seven assists and hit a go-ahead basket with 2.5 seconds left, and the visiting Denver Nuggets beat the Phoenix Suns 113-111.
+Jamal Murray had 28 points and seven assists, and he hit a go-ahead basket with 2.5 seconds left as the visiting Denver Nuggets beat the Phoenix Suns 113-111 on Monday.
 Nikola Jokic finished with 22 points, 12 rebounds and 10 assists for his sixth triple-double of the season, Will Barton scored 13 points, Jerami Grant had 11 and Paul Millsap added 10 for Denver, which has won seven straight.

 Ricky Rubio led Phoenix with 21 points and added nine assists, Kelly Oubre Jr. had 14 points, and Dario Saric and Frank Kaminsky had 13 each.
 The Suns have lost seven in a row.
-Denver led by as many as 13 in the third, but Phoenix cut it to 82-81 heading into the fourth.
+Denver led by as many as 13 in the third quarter, but Phoenix cut the gap to 82-81 heading into the fourth.

-It was a four-point edge when Denver turned it over three times, Oubre hit a 3-pointer and Mikal Bridges added a jumper to make it 101-92, but the Nuggets rallied again.
+Denver turned the ball over three times, Oubre hit a 3-pointer and Mikal Bridges added a jumper to make it 101-92 with 5:54 left, but the Nuggets rallied again.
 Jokic scored nine points, hitting six free throws and a 3-pointer that tied it at 108, and then fed Murray for a 3-pointer that gave Denver a 111-108 lead.

 Five points by Rubio and consecutive 3-pointers from Bridges made it 44-39 midway through the second quarter.
-The Suns got within four on Jevon Carter's 3-pointer with 2:20 left before Denver took a 56-49 lead at halftime.
+The Suns got within four on Jevon Carter's 3-pointer with 2:20 left before Denver took a 56-49 lead into halftime. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)